gregrickaby/nextjs-wordpress/README.md

 💀 It's headless WordPress! - <https://nextjswp.com>

-This repo is a bare bones Next.js app which fetches data from WordPress and styles it with Tailwind.
-That's it.
+This repo is a bare-bones Next.js app which fetches data from WordPress and styles it with Tailwind.

 Please consider it a starting point for your next headless WordPress site.